Joonho-Phil-Hwang/Joonho-Phil-Hwang.github.io/README.md

 })();
 </script>

-### Welcome!
+Hello.
 My name is Joonho (Phil) Hwang (황준호; 黃俊晧), and I am a fourth-year PhD student in economics at Seoul National University, where I am fortunate to be advised by Professor [Seojeong Lee](https://sites.google.com/site/misspecifiedjay/). <!--  My research interests are in econometrics, with a particular focus on panel data and causal inference.
 Click [here](https://drive.google.com/file/d/1XJup-ITYEBFdmSa03X9ZxbdulQQxOb-A/view?usp=sharing) for a copy of my CV.
 My email is <a href="mailto:jhhwang24@snu.ac.kr">jhhwang24@snu.ac.kr</a>. -->

 ### Research interests